 A framework to shape the funding of sustainable supported housing services.

-It is vital that the supported housing system is fit for purpose and protects those who depend upon supported housing.
+It is vital that the supported housing system is fit for purpose and protects those in our society who depend upon supported housing.

-Five key principles for the new supported housing system
+Five key principles for the supported housing system

-In order to create a sustainable supported housing sector, the new funding system must be underpinned by the following five principles:
+In order to create a sustainable supported housing sector, the supported housing system must be underpinned by the following five principles:

 - Provide adequate funding on a sustainable basis so that supported housing is available to everyone who needs it